jasonw80703/japan2019/README.md

 ```

 # Deployment
-Heroku automatic deploys from master to domain.
+Heroku automatic deploys from `master` branch to domain.

 # Features and Screenshots
 ## Home